camaraproject/NetworkSliceBooking/documentation/API_documentation/Network Slice Booking API Design.md

 - API 1：Reserve a slice resource
 - Function:
   - Reserve a slice of one selected period and one selected area.
+  - Device Access Management may happen at any point in time while the resource is in revered-state and in active-state.
-  - Include End Devices as optional.
+  - Include End Devices as optional, since:
     - For those who would like to activate devices within 1 click, may provide the end devices infos.
     - For those who would like to later activate devices, or don't know which devices to active when order the slice resource, may later call API2 to do activation.
 Suitable for B2B2C scenario.